theSanguss/UNO.py/README.md

 This project makes extensive use of the wonderful [Rich library](https://github.com/Textualize/rich/) for its UI, so much so that it can serve as a showcase for several of Rich's versatile components and how they can be meshed together!
 It is still fundamentally text-based though, so maybe take a look at some of the tips below for better UI rendering:

 > [!Tip]\
-> For optimal results, ensure that the terminal you're using isn't overly customised and doesn't make use of custom fonts, especially if you're not using Windows PowerShell.
+> For optimal results, ensure that the terminal you're using isn't overly customised and doesn't make use of custom fonts, especially if it's not Windows PowerShell.
+Background themes as well as custom text colouring have no impact on the UI.
 >
-> However, do note that background themes as well as custom text colouring have no impact on the UI.
-Even the images below show UNO.py running in a custom-themed PowerShell.
->
-> Also, your terminal's font size should ideally be small enough so as to be able to navigate through the whole UI without ever scrolling.
-The initial setup screen is the largest in size, and if you don't want to reduce your font size, just disable the instructions from being displayed from within the declaration of `self.setup()` in the file `uno.py`.
+> Windows Powershell's default font size is enough to get the proper UI experience, as it eliminates the need to ever scroll the UI.
+If you are not using Windows Powershell, or have changed the font size, you may have to reduce the font size.
+However, you might only have to do this to make the setup UI fit in one screen, so another thing you can do is to replace line 30 of the file `uno.py` with `self.setup(show_instructions = False)`, so that the long instructions list will be hidden.

 <br>